nitin-bommi/Login-Mechanism/README.md

 ### Folder Structure

-* data
+* cascade
     * haarcascade_frontalface_default.xml

-* TrainingImage
-    * 60 Images captured for training

-* Training Image Label
-    * trainner.yml (model)

-* UserDetails
-    * UserDetails.csv (ID, Name)
+* encodings
+    * username.yml - face encodings of the user

-* Sample.py (program)
+* face_rec.py (program)

 ### How it works?

+1. We will be given 3 options:
+    * Register
+    * Login
+    * Quit

-1. We have to give id and name, and click sample, which takes approximatle 60 imgs and stores in `TrainingImage` directory.
+2. We have to give ID, and it will start collecting your images and store it's encodings directly in `encodings/username.yml` file.

-2. Train the model by clicking `train`.

-3. It trains the model if new samples were added.

-4. Click on `test` to test if it is working properly or not
+3. When we try to login, the encodings of the given ID is taken and verified.

 Please try it out and inform me the results.
 I already added my face images and trained it.